unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleFeed.md

 uid: Overview.Mvux.HowToSimpleFeed
 ---

-# How to create a simple feed
+# How to create a feed

 In this tutorial you will learn how to create an MVUX project and use a combination of a feed (`IFeed<T>`) and the `FeedView` control to asynchronously load and display data coming from a service.